-Although you can activate dozens of other integrations from this page, some of the main ones include Segment, Google Analytics, and Sumo.
+Although you can activate dozens of other integrations from this page, some of the main ones include Segment and Google Analytics.
 Google Analytics is great for collecting information about your users and seeing how many people are coming to your site (and from where).
-Segment also provides analytics features, while Sumo is a wonderful tool with social media buttons, email marketing optins and much more.
+Segment also provides analytics features.

 If you choose to add some of the other integrations, you'll find options like MailChimp, Salesforce, Zapier, and Disqus.
 So, you can really create a website just like you would in WordPress, where every possible marketing and customer management tool is available.

 Although you have several pages on the website, three primary pages are automatically generated and presented to you.